 Deliver a 20-Joule shock, in case of ventricular fibrillation [1].
 Use an external pacemaker to pace the heart at 80 beats per minute [2].

-Talent shocks the heart.
-Videographer: This is an optional shot, to be filmed if necessary
+Talent shocks the heart.Not filmed Videographer: This is an optional shot, to be filmed if necessary

 Talent connects the heart to an external pacemaker.